mgifford/openpats/EARL+JSON-LD.md

 ```

 ## JSON Linked Data
-Though RDF can be expressed in different formats, the WCAG-EM
+Though RDF can be expressed in different formats, the OpenPATS Tool
-Report Tool can only load evaluation data expressed as JSON-LD.
+can only load evaluation data expressed as JSON-LD or YAML.

-Concepts of WCAG-EM are mapped to the steps in the WCAG-EM
-document.
-For example, the first step of WCAG-EM is to define scope,
-so 'scope' is mapped to http://www.w3.org/TR/WCAG-EM/#step1.

 # Classes
-The WCAG-EM Data format contains several classes.
+The OpenPATS Test format contains several classes.
 Most of them are
 new to WCAG-EM, with a few of them are borrowed from other
 schemas and decorated with different properties.
 These classes and
-the properties they are given in the WCAG-EM Report Tool are
+the properties they are given in the OpenPATS Tool are described
-described in the following sections.
+in the following sections.

 ## Namepaces